EggADayKeepTheTeacherAway/ThailandCarAccidentAnalysis/README.md

 - **[TRAMS](https://trams.mot.go.th/dashboard_report)** (TRansport Accident Management System): The ministry of transport dashboards.

 ## **API to be provided to users**
- - Quickly alert user while the microcontroller is on, such as "Low light detected"
- - Prediction using the value from the microcontroller with the historical data
- - Website to input the location and time to predict the accident.
+ - Website to input the location and time to predict the accident and show the historical data from the database that can be sorted by location

 ## Install requirements and run the app.
  1. Create virtual environment